zephyros-dev/blog/src/content/posts/gbww-10-years-plan.md

     - [Comments on edition choice from Readthegreatbooks](https://www.readthegreatbooks.com/books/aristotle-poetics-best-translation)
     - Personally I went with Oxford edition since its Table of Content in the ebook format contains all the chapter unlike the Hackett edition
-    - For future reader, this work will be translated by Reeve in his [Aristotle Complete Works Vol.2](https://hackettpublishing.com/pdfs/ACW_Detailed_TOC_Book-2.pdf) which is the choice for all of our Aristotle works in the Reading plan
+    - For future reader, this work will be translated by Reeve in his [Aristotle Complete Works Volume 2](https://hackettpublishing.com/pdfs/ACW_Detailed_TOC_Book-2.pdf) which is the choice for all of our Aristotle works in the Reading plan

 [^2.9]: **Lucretius**: On the Nature of Things